Saworieza/africas-talking/README.md

 ##Setup
----

 Obtain a Client ID and Secret
 ---
 1. Go to Africas Talking website. (https://account.africastalking.com/register)
 2. In the sidebar on the left, select Settings > Api Key
 3. If you haven't generated your key already, generate a new api key credentials by clicking Generate My Api Key

 ## Usage
 ###Sending a message
+	AfricasTalking::Message.new.deliver("recipients", "message", "username")
+recipients: This are the numbers that you want to send to, if you want to send to many people delimit the numbers using commas(',')
+						"0700000000, 0710000000, 0720000000"
+message: This is the message content
+         A message is by default 160 characters, but if your message is 161-320 it will be sent as two messages and so on
+username: This is your username on AfricasTalking.com [If you do not have one signup and use it to send messages]

 ## Contributing